 #1) Know your goals.

-The first step in writing conversion-focused Facebook ads is knowing your goals and defining the intended conversion.
+The first step in writing conversion-focused Facebook ads is to know your goals and define the intended conversion.
 Identify the action you want to happen when your audience sees your ad.
 To use Facebook for business, consider using one of the following goals.